 The use of a single process means that all rewards, and therefore all action-options, while not objectively estimated on an equal basis, involve the same prediction and response mechanisms.
 This is a necessity of course, because rewards and the action-options believed to be associated with them need to be comparable for choices to be made and sustained.

-Comparison: The second is the valuation pathway (includes the striatum, insula, amygdala pre-frontal cortex – particularly the ventromedial PFC and orbitofrontal cortex.)
+The second is the valuation pathway (includes the striatum, insula, amygdala, prefrontal cortex – particularly the ventromedial PFC and orbitofrontal cortex.)
 Importantly, the medial orbitofrontal cortex appears to consider appetitive (gain) value, whereas the lateral OFC concerns itself with aversive (loss) value.
 This means that reward is valued on a +/- continuum, enabling mild and controllable risk and loss to be predicted and acted upon without necessarily triggering FFFS responses.

 It is also notable that the insula, a region associated with monitoring of internal feedback, senses and emotions, is linked with intrinsic motivation but not extrinsic motivation – this is a crucial distinction that is discussed in more detail in another article.

 The valuation pathway is necessary because of opportunity cost – doing one thing in a given moment always means not doing (most) others.
 Researchers have likened reward valuation and comparison to a form of common currency (hence the use of the word “valuation” rather than “evaluation”) as a way to make action choices where options are varied and complex.
-Evaluative biases include valuing immediate rewards higher than longer-term ones, rating the risk of loss higher than the prospect of gain, giving higher values to habits as well as to novelty and learning (which is a little confusing), and of preferring higher effort, higher reward action-options to low-effort, low reward options.
+Biases include valuing immediate rewards higher than longer-term ones, rating the risk of loss higher than the prospect of gain, giving higher values to habits as well as to novelty and learning (which is a little confusing), and of preferring higher effort, higher reward action-options to low-effort, low reward options (subject to safety).
 Understanding the significance of these biases is essential for understanding why people generate the emotions that drive action choices every moment of the day.
+Read more about influencing valuation

 Self-regulation is enhanced where rewards are available throughout ongoing action, rather than only upon completion, in the process essentially challenging the short-term low-effort fast-reward impulses that seek to distract.
 Individuals with higher self-regulation are more likely to be successful in maintaining focus, achieving goals, displaying resilience and managing their emotional states.
-Self-regulation has also been linked to IQ and EQ but is also learnable for most – ideally from a young age.
+Self-regulation has also been linked to IQ and EQ, and is also learnable for most, ideally from a young age and much for effectively where links with intrinsic motivations are strong.
+Read about how to influence self-regulation

 - Motivation is based in anticipated dopamine rewards, with consequences of all action-options predicted at varying levels of conscious awareness.
 Higher-effort does not diminish the appeal of a higher reward, but higher risk does.